entando/entando-docs/vuepress/docs/docs/getting-started/README.md

 By not imposing limits you can minimize initial needed resources and startup time, leaving Kubernetes free to manage its resources as he wants.
 By imposing limits you can obtain a better-balanced system.

-It's important to note that, accordingly to the Kubernetes documentation, in order to deploy on a namespace with limited quota
+It's important to note that, accordingly to the Kubernetes documentation, in order to deploy on a namespace with a [ResourceQuotas](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/quota-memory-cpu-namespace/#create-a-resourcequota) on memory and cpu,

-*every Container must have a memory request, memory limit, cpu request, and cpu limit* so, in that case, you will need to set `ENTANDO_K8S_OPERATOR_IMPOSE_DEFAULT_LIMITS` to true, otherwise your deploy will fail.
+> *every Container must have a memory request, memory limit, cpu request, and cpu limit*

+so, in that case, you will need to set `ENTANDO_K8S_OPERATOR_IMPOSE_DEFAULT_LIMITS` to true, otherwise your deploy will fail.

 Here you can see the detailed resource requests/limits per container: